OctaAlma/CSCE420-628005492/programming_assignment_1/README.md

     - For FILENAME, only put the name of the file in the probs folder.
 DO NOT SPECIFY the path.

     - The optional -H <int> specifies the heuristic the program should use.
-      If not specified, heuristic 4 will be used. # must range from 0-6.
+      If not specified, heuristic 5 will be used. # should range from 0-7.
       When specifying, please type "-H#" (e.g -H2).

     - The optional -dp tells the program to NOT print the solution path in the terminal if a solution is found.

     - The -MAX_ITERS <int> specifies the maximum number of iterations that should be attempted by A*.
+      Default is 1,000,000

 For any questions regarding the implementation, please contact me at oa5967@tamu.edu